oSoc20/urban-brussels/README.md

 **Landing Page**

 The landing page is built up with a large dynamic map as background.
-On the center left we have a component which stores the search bar, a random search or‘get lucky’ button and a fun facts container.
+On the center left we have a component which stores the search bar, a random search or ‘get lucky’ button and a fun facts container.

 The random search button automatically generates a random building and brings the user to the detail page of that building.